 Andrew Storey – Musical Director

-ANDREW STOREY enjoys a busy schedule as an organist, repetiteur and choral conductor in and around London.
-He has performed in major concert halls both in the UK and abroad including the Royal Festival Hall, St John’s Smith Square, Brussels Cathedral, Westminster Abbey and St Paul’s Cathedral.
+ANDREW STOREY enjoys a busy schedule as a choral conductor, repetituer and organist in and around London.
+He has performed in major concert halls both in the UK and abroad including the Royal Festival Hall, St John’s Smith Square, Westminster Abbey, St Paul’s Cathedral and Brussel’s Cathedral.

-Working with Mark Shanahan and Dan Ludford-Thomas inspired him to take up the baton and in 2005 he became conductor of the Ashtead Singers, one of the premiere chamber choirs in Surrey.
+Working as an assistant to Mark Shanahan and Dan Ludford-Thomas inspired him to take up the baton and in 2005 he became conductor of the Ashtead Singers, one of the premiere chamber choirs in Surrey.
 He has conducted them in leading liturgical services in English Cathedrals and also in concert both in the UK and abroad.
 In 2014 Andrew was appointed as the Musical Director of Faversham Choral Society where he led them for three years which included their 50th Anniversary year.
-In 2017 he accepted the role of conductor of the Old Bailey Choir and has recently conducted The Armed Man in the Royal Courts of Justice with the combined legal choirs of London.
-In addition, Andrew occasionally works with other London based choirs and orchestras including Lewisham Choral Society, Concordia Chamber Choir, Battersea Choral Society and the Forest Philharmonic orchestra.
+In 2017 he accepted the role of conductor of the Old Bailey Choir and has recently conducted The Armed Man and Vivaldi’s Gloria with the combined legal choirs of London.
+In addition, Andrew occasionally works with other London based choirs and orchestras including Lewisham Choral Society, Concordia Chamber Choir, Battersea Choral Society, the Victoria Park Singers and the Forest Philharmonic orchestra.

 Andrew teaches at Dulwich College and assists the music department by singing in the Chapel Choir and conducting senior school musicals such as Guys and dolls, Kiss me Kate and Grease!